dfriveros11/CanBeTheObjectIdentify/README.md

 ```
 Enter command
 ```
-mongod
+mongo
 ```
 Then, go to you folder where the app is and
 ```
 yarn start
 ```